 The General (1927), 75 minutes, D: Buster Keaton, Clyde Bruckman

 Not only is it considered Buster Keaton's greatest film, it is also widely recognized as one of the true masterpieces of American cinema.
 The visually-stunning silent film is undoubtedly one of the greatest comedies ever made, with non-stop physical comedy and sight gags, shot almost entirely aboard moving trains.
 Keaton created this great comedy out of an authentic episode of American history during the Civil War - a story about a famous locomotive, though in real-life the locomotive was stolen by the Confederates.
-The two things devoted Confederate engineer Johnny Gray (Buster Keaton) loves most in the world are his Southern belle sweetheart Annabelle Lee (Marion Mack) and his beloved locomotive named The General.
-When Northern spies steal the latter (with his kidnapped, tied and gagged girlfriend on board) behind Southern lines (and taken North), the intrepid Confederate heroically risks his life.
-He masterfully hijacks another locomotive, pursues them, and single-handedly takes on the entire Union army in order to rescue both of his loves.
-Filmed against a backdrop of magnificently photographed Civil War battle scenes, it also contains one of the great chase sequences in movie history.
+The two things devoted Confederate engineer Johnny Gray (Buster Keaton) loved most in the world were his Southern belle sweetheart Annabelle Lee (Marion Mack) and his beloved locomotive named The General.
+When Northern spies stole the latter (with his kidnapped, tied and gagged girlfriend on board) behind Southern lines (and taken North), the intrepid Confederate heroically risked his life.
+He masterfully hijacked another locomotive, pursued them, and single-handedly took on the entire Union army in order to rescue both of his loves.
+The most spectacular and expensive shot in all of silent film history was the climactic crash of the pursuit train into the Rock River.
+Filmed against a backdrop of magnificently photographed Civil War battle scenes, it also contained one of the great chase sequences in movie history.
 The acrobatic stuntwork, Keaton's deadpan expressions, location photography and sight gags are remarkable.

 The Jazz Singer (1927), 88 minutes, D: Alan Crosland

 Legendary, milestone revolutionary film, known as the first sound motion picture - literally, the first feature film to utilize Synchronous Sound.
 In actuality, it was a part-talkie with only a few musical sequences and one ad-libbed, conversational sequence.
 With Al Jolson in his film debut.
-Precipitating a split with his orthodox Cantor father (Warner Oland) and mother Sara Rabinowitz (Eugenie Besserer), young Jewish son Jakie Rabinowitz (Al Jolson) leaves his home, takes a new name - Jack Robin - and enters show business as a Broadway singer of popular/secular music.
-When his father falls ill on Yom Kippur, and the night of his Broadway opening, Jakie returns home and takes his dying father's place in the synagogue and performs the Kol Nidre.
-Contains the classic line: "You ain't heard nothin' yet!"
-Tunes include "My Mammy," "Dirty Hands, Dirty Face," "Toot, Toot, Tootsie Goodbye" and "Blue Skies."
+Precipitating a split with his orthodox Cantor father (Warner Oland) and mother Sara Rabinowitz (Eugenie Besserer), young Jewish son Jakie Rabinowitz (Al Jolson) left his home, took a new name - Jack Robin - and entered show business as a Broadway singer of popular/secular music.
+When his father fell ill on Yom Kippur, and the night of his Broadway opening, Jakie returned home and took his dying father's place in the synagogue to perform the Kol Nidre.
+Contained the classic line: "You ain't heard nothin' yet!"
+Tunes included "My Mammy," "Dirty Hands, Dirty Face," "Toot, Toot, Tootsie Goodbye" and "Blue Skies."

 The Kid Brother (1927), 82 minutes, D: J.A.
 Howe, Ted Wilde